bareos/bareos/docs/manuals/en/new_main_reference/source/chapter17/recycling.rst

 The above occurs when Bareos has finished writing a Volume or when no Volume is present in the drive.

 On the other hand, if you have inserted a different Volume after the last job, and Bareos recognizes the Volume as valid, it will request authorization from the Director to use this Volume.
-In this case, if you have set **Recycle Current Volume**:sup:`Dir`:sub:`Pool`\  = yes and the Volume is marked as Used or Full, Bareos will prune the volume and if all jobs were removed during the pruning (respecting the retention periods), the Volume will be recycled and used.
+In this case, if you have set :config:option:`dir/pool/RecycleCurrentVolume`\  = yes and the Volume is marked as Used or Full, Bareos will prune the volume and if all jobs were removed during the pruning (respecting the retention periods), the Volume will be recycled and used.

 The recycling algorithm in this case is:

 -  If the Volume status is **Append** or **Recycle**, the volume will be used.

--  If **Recycle Current Volume**:sup:`Dir`:sub:`Pool`\  = yes and the volume is marked **Full** or **Used**, Bareos will prune the volume (applying the retention period).
+-  If :config:option:`dir/pool/RecycleCurrentVolume`\  = yes and the volume is marked **Full** or **Used**, Bareos will prune the volume (applying the retention period).
 If all Jobs are pruned from the volume, it will be recycled.

 This permits users to manually change the Volume every day and load tapes in an order different from what is in the catalog, and if the volume does not contain a current copy of your backup data, it will be used.

 A few points from Alan Brown to keep in mind:

--  If **Maximum Volumes**:sup:`Dir`:sub:`Pool`\  is not set, Bareos will prefer to demand new volumes over forcibly purging older volumes.
+-  If :config:option:`dir/pool/MaximumVolumes`\  is not set, Bareos will prefer to demand new volumes over forcibly purging older volumes.

 -  If volumes become free through pruning and the Volume retention period has expired, then they get marked as **Purged** and are immediately available for recycling - these will be used in preference to creating new volumes.